 All webinar registrants receive a free short-term subscription to The Van Trump Report.

-This month Agrifood Conversations will feature webinars from four vertical farming companies.
-Register for the Arpil Webinar Series to learn how new innovations in vertical farming are making a difference in the agriculture industry and how you can be a part of it.
+This month Agrifood Conversations will feature webinars from alternative proteins & food ingredient-related companies.
+Register for the July Webinar Series to learn about new innovations making a difference in the food & agriculture industry and how you can be a part of it.